Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 XFromShape <shape>
 ~~~~

-This command is similar to the command @ref occt_draw_8_3_7 "fromshape", but gives additional information about the file name.
+This command is similar to the command [fromshape](#occt_draw_8_3_7), but gives additional information about the file name.
 It is useful if a shape was translated from several files.

 **Example:**
 ~~~~{.php}